PrestaShop/prestashop.github.io/news/_posts/2017-02-07-announcing-our-2017-release-schedule.md

 <div class="alert alert-info" role="alert">
 <b>How we came up with 20 weeks</b>

-<p>It takes two sprints to [build the work backlog](http://www.scrum-institute.org/The_Scrum_Product_Backlog.php) for a minor release, roughly six sprints to have those tasks developed and tested, and we are planning on two sprints after code freeze in order to have a proper QA process.
+<p>It takes two sprints to <a href="http://www.scrum-institute.org/The_Scrum_Product_Backlog.php">build the work backlog</a> for a minor release, roughly six sprints to have those tasks developed and tested, and we are planning on two sprints after code freeze in order to have a proper QA process.
 One final sprint is dedicated to the release itself (packaging, final checks, Addons updates, etc.).</p>

 <p>Count it up: that's 10 sprints from building the backlog to the end of QA.<br/>
 Take your TI-81 out: that’s 20 weeks to have a minor version of PrestaShop, from planning to general release.</p>